XAudit : A Theoretical Look at Auditing with Explanations: Appendix

-As discussed in section \ref{sec:ancexlc}, augmentation of worst-case anchors does not help in reducing the query complexity of auditing.
+As discussed in \S\ref{sec:ancexlc}, augmentation of worst-case anchors does not help in reducing the query complexity of auditing.
 In other words, augmenting worst-case anchors is equivalent to not using anchor explanations.
 A natural question then is - do typical anchors help?
 Since auditing with anchors using $\texttt{AlgLC}_a$ means learning the DS's model under the hood, reduction in query complexity of learning implies reduction in that of auditing.
 Hence, we check experimentally if faster learning is achieved through anchor augmentation of typical anchor points.

 \textbf{Methodology} We learn a linear classifier with weights $w$ for each dataset; these correspond to the DS's model.
 Then the weights are estimated during auditing using Algorithm \ref{alg:alglca}.
 We consider two different augmentations 1) worst-case anchor points which is equivalent to not using anchors 2) typical anchor points.
 We set the augmentation size (number of anchor points augmented) to a maximum of 30.
 Our anchors are hyperrectangles of a fixed volume surrounding the query point.
 We sample points with the same label as the query point from this hyperrectangle and augment to the set of queries in the typical case.
-Note that we have relaxed the $\tau=1$ assumption here.

 \textbf{Results} The results are shown in Figure~\ref{fig:exp1}.
 We see that the anchor augmentation of typical anchors drastically reduces the query complexity to achieve the same estimation error between weights as compared to not using anchors (or equivalently using worst-case anchors).
 This saving directly translates to efficiency in auditing.
 For example, in the adults dataset, less than 50\% of the queries are needed to achieve a lower error with typical anchors than without them.
 This illustrates that anchor explanations can be helpful for auditing, suggesting an application for these explanations.